N0RT0/al-folio/_projects/1_project.md

 Where $y$ is the value written to the function that controls the servo and $x$ is the value being read from the QTR sensor

 This linear mapping also took care of the deviations from the line.
 If the robot started to drift off, say to the right, the sensor readings would drop towards 0.
 That mapped value would then continuously tell the servo to steer harder and harder to the right until the line was back under the sensor.
 It was a constant, real-time correction – the robot was always 'looking' at the line and adjusting its course.

+### Sensing IR Reflectors
+After navigation was taken care of, we had to ensure that the robot could identify and acknowledge an IR reflector.